 Some important guidelines for this caring relationship protect both the care receiver and the care giver:

 - The relationship between a care receiver and a care giver is confidential.

 - Men are matched with men; women with women.

-When a care receiver’s needs exceed what a Stephen Minister can provide, the Stephen Ministry team makes a referral to an appropriate mental health professional or other community resource.
+When a care receiver’s needs exceed what a one-to-one care giver can provide, the leadership team makes a referral to an appropriate mental health professional or other community resource.